Tangendorf disc brooch

 The Tangendorf disc brooch (Scheibenfibel von Tangendorf) is an Iron Age fibula from the 3rd century AD, which was dug up in 1930 from the sand of a Bronze Age tumulus near Tangendorf, Toppenstedt, Harburg, Lower Saxony, Germany.
 The front of the elaborately crafted garment fibula is decorated with a rear-facing four-legged animal, probably a dog or a deer.
 It is one of Harburg's most important finds from the period of the Roman Empire, and is in the permanent exhibition of the Archaeological Museum Hamburg in Harburg, Hamburg.

+An image of this fibula is part of the logo of this museum.